 Your emergency kit should include items like food, water, a first-aid kit, medications, tools, and supplies for your pets.

 You should also have cash on hand as ATMs may not be working during or after a hurricane.

 What Elderly Adults Need To Prepare For A Hurricane

-Seniors are more vulnerable to natural disasters for a variety of reasons that could include physical and/or cognitive impairments, lack of awareness and/or preparedness, lack of a support system, etc.
+Senior citizens are more vulnerable to natural disasters for a variety of reasons that could include physical and/or cognitive impairments, lack of awareness and/or preparedness, lack of a support network, etc.